JC-02/Ascend/AscendAI_System_Context.md

 <!-- ANCHOR: technology-stack-specification -->
 ## TECHNOLOGY STACK SPECIFICATION

-This section defines the EXACT versions and configurations for all technologies. **Do NOT substitute or upgrade versions without explicit CCS amendment.**
+This section defines the that all technologies should be configured with the latest supported version. **Do NOT substitute or roll back to previous versions without explicit CCS amendment.**

 ---